I. What We Lose

 There is much kindness.
 For example, the Greek Coast Guard captain in the short documentary 4.1 Miles, saves lives every day and suffers with every loss.
 But, like us, he found this dangerous journey hard to fathom: “They come from war; they escape the bombs that fall on their homes.
 And we see these families in the Greek sea.
 Losing each other in the Greek sea because of the way they have to cross.
 Why do they have to cross that way?”

 The answer is this: Although refugees have a “right” to asylum at the end of their odyssey, those countries who promise them refuge deny 99 percent of them legal entry.
 How can that be?
 Ironically, those countries who promise refuge are bound by law to accept refugees only when they are within their borders.
-But they have the right to refuse those same refugees entry into their country.
-The latest Trump diktat only exposes and extends this longstanding cynical policy.
-Like the rulers of many other countries, he believes his “wall” and executive orders will seal the borders.
+But they have the right to refuse to allow those same refugees to cross those borders.
+The latest Trump diktat is not new: it only exposes and extends this longstanding cynical policy.
+Like the rulers of many other countries, Trump believes his “wall” and executive orders will seal the borders.
 But they will not.
 For centuries, refugees have shown that they will defy humiliation, pain, injury, barbed wire, oceans, walls, and death in order to find safety.

-The journey to find asylum throws refugees“outside the realm of ‘humanity’[i] They alone must come to recognize their own unalienable rights.
-To be able to endure, they must come to embrace their own worth as human beings while those around them refuse to recognize it.
-I am humbled and inspired daily by the undaunted courage that they find in themselves to do so.
+The journey to find asylum throws refugees“outside the realm of ‘humanity’[i] To be able to endure in that dangerous space, they must come to embrace their own worth as human beings while those around them refuse to recognize it.
+I am humbled and inspired daily by the undaunted courage that they have found in themselves to do so.